Greenere/greenpage/README.md

 - a central bio node
 - domain-grouped content nodes such as education, experience, project, research, travel, and writing
 - draggable graph interactions and routed detail pages
-- a dev-only node editor for content, relations, and domains
+- an editor workspace for content, relations, and domains
 - localized UI and localized content files

 ## Stack